 Frequently Asked Questions

-According to the Bureau of Labor Statistics, the median salary in 2012 for mathematicians specializing in statistics was $75,560 per year and the number of jobs in this field is projected to grow 27 percent from 2012-2022.
-Visit http://www.bls.gov/ooh/math/statisticians.htm for more information.
+According to the Bureau of Labor Statistics, the median salary for mathematicians specializing in statistics was $95,570 in May 2021 and the number of jobs in this field is projected to grow 33 percent from 2020-2030.

 Admission to the MSAS programs is competitive so there is no minimum GRE score or undergraduate GPA that will guarantee admission.
 We select the most highly qualified applicants from the pool each year.